-- Craigslist.org: Good old Craigslist, depending on where you live, is definitely worth keep an eye on.
+- Craigslist.org: Good old Craigslist, depending on where you live, is definitely worth checking.
 You can set up keyword alerts instead of checking every day.

-Used camping gear is much easier to find than bikepacking-specific gear, so if you need a tent or sleeping bag for bikepacking, be sure to check for used options there as well.
+Used camping gear is much easier to find than bikepacking-specific gear, and all those options above are a great way to find it as well.

 Just Ride Your Bike

-Despite the rise of fancy tailored gear, bikepacking is still (and hopefully always will be) a scrappy and creative sport.
+Despite the recent abundance of fancy premium gear, bikepacking is still (and hopefully always will be) a scrappy and creative sport.
 In my experience meeting fellow bikepackers on the road, there’s no better conversation starter than showing off creative gear solutions to a fellow bike nerd.
-Instead of embracing expensive gear, let’s embrace creativity and spend our dollars on rides in awesome places.

 More Bikepacking Resources

 There’s more where this came from!
 Sign up here for occasional emails full of inspiration and information about bikepacking and bicycle touring.